azmigueldario/SFU_notebook/2023_nextflow_training.md

 - Pipeline parameters are specified as `params.parameter_name` and can be modified from the default in the pipeline by specifying it in the call as `--parameter_name`

-## 20230503 - Working through the Seqera Labs tutorial
+## 20230503 - Working through the Seqera Labs tutorial I

 - parameter for execution are defined as `params.variable` and can be specified in call to nextflow as `--variable XXXXX`

 - **_output_** in a process is similar to the return function in python
     - It specifies what is actually produced outside of the process

+## 20230528 - Finished working through the Seqera Labs tutorial II

+- Eagle cluster requires you to use apptainer now instead of singularity, but there is an issue with username id that needs to be solved from the developer end
+-